Every weekend, Iran’s Dizin Ski Resort, some 45 miles north of the capital Tehran, draws hundreds of skiers from the capital and other towns.

-“Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the Orioles post season game.
-This week photojournalists Karl Merton Ferron and Gene Sweeney Jr. photographed the Baltimore Orioles as they beat the Texas Rangers 5-1 at Rangers Ballpark in Arlington, Texas.
+“Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
+This week, photojournalists Kenneth K. Lam and Karl Merton Ferron photographed the Ravens as they defeated the Pittsburgh Steelers 20-17, at M&T Bank Stadium.

 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
-Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week photojournalists Karl Merton Ferron, Lloyd Fox and Kenneth K. Lam photographed the Baltimore Ravens as they beat the Cleveland Browns 23-16 at M&T Stadium in Baltimore.
+This week, photojournalists Kenneth K. Lam and Lloyd Fox photographed the Ravens as they lost to the Kansas City Chiefs 34-14, at M&T Bank Stadium.